-New York City Grand Larceny & Petit Larceny
+New York City Larceny Lawyer

 Larceny is just a fancy legalese term for “stealing” or “theft.”
 In New York City, there are many different types of theft with which a person may be charged.
 The nature of the larceny charge depends on the type of property taken, where or from whom it is taken, and the value of the property.
+If you have been accused of stealing another person’s property, speak with a New York City larceny lawyer from our firm.
+The Law Offices of Jeffrey Lichtman could help you prepare a defense that protects your reputation and freedom.

 - The value of the property exceeds $1000;